-This webpage is a comprehensive list of short fiction (short stories and novellas), written by Diana Gabaldon, presented by titles in alphabetical order:
+From Outlander and Lord John adventures to a story set in the beginnings of the Third Reich, among others, this webpage is a comprehensive list of short fiction (short stories and novellas), written by Diana Gabaldon.

 “A Fugitive Green” (novella): Set in 1744 to 1745 in Paris, London, and Amsterdam, this is the story of Lord John’s elder brother, Hal (aka Harold, Earl of Melton and Duke of Pardloe), and his (eventual) wife, Minnie, who at the time of this story is a seventeen-year-old dealer in rare books with a sideline in forgery, blackmail, and burglary.
 Jamie Fraser also appears.